 Landscape Information

-In 1929 Beatrix Farrand updated the campus master plan.
-She introduced native shrubs and trees such as crab apple to the campus and designed new benches.
-In 1955, Eero Saarinen, working with Dan Kiley, created a new master plan and developed the Laird Bell Law Quad in a Modernist style.
-The central courtyard of this quad contains a reflecting pool and fountain, while small terraces are adorned with sculptures by Antoine Pevsner and Kenneth Armitage.
-A more recent master plan was created in 1999 and revised in 2004, resulting in the continued evolution of portions of the campus outside the historic core.
-Several structures are designated as National Historic Landmarks, including Chicago Pile-1, the world’s first nuclear reactor, and Robie House, designed by Frank Lloyd Wright and purchased by the university in 1963.
+Landscape gardener Beatrix Farrand updated the campus master plan in 1929, introducing native shrubs and trees, such as crab apples, to the campus and designing new benches.
+Architect Eero Saarinen, working with landscape architect Dan Kiley, undertook another master plan (1955) that resulted in the Modernist Laird Bell Law Quadrangle with its central courtyard that included a reflecting pool and fountain, and intimate terraces adorned with sculptures by Antoine Pevsner and Kenneth Armitage.
+A master plan (1999, revised in 2004) was undertaken by architects NBBJ resulting in the campus's extension beyond its historic core.